Plan the Ultimate Bachelor Party in Cabo San Lucas, Mexico

 There are two zona rosas (“red zones”) in Cabo where prostitution is legal and the sex workers are regularly examined by physicians.
 There are also some high-class escort services available in Cabo, including Splash (telephone 624-143-4058 and the operators speak English) which offers a massage parlor (with happy endings natch!), a strip club, live cabaret shows as well as full service sex in their private rooms.
 Splash even has a Facebook page.

-Finally, there are rumors that streetwalkers can be found behind the El Squid Roe and Cabo Wabo, the ready availability of legal sex workers which can be found in the Cabo telephone directory make this a dubious choice for any American visitor.
+There are rumors that streetwalkers can be found behind the El Squid Roe, the ready availability of legal sex workers which can be found in the Cabo telephone directory make this a dubious choice for any American visitor.

 Although weed and coke as well as other drugs are purportedly available, American visitors should avoid buying illicit drugs in Cabo since local law enforcement authorities (and law enforcement imposters) have been known to stage “sting operations” targeted at visitors from the U.S.